 - Shift in sales mindset - more ownership and accountability for sales outreach

 - Production team has more ownership and is more outward focused

 - Increased awareness to sales opportunities outside of work

 - Maximizing return on investment from sponsorship opportunities

 - Reduction of silos - opened awareness through interdepartmental collaboration

 - Employee celebrations when the results are achieved

 - Co-accountability to the bank’s mission

-- Meetings are run differently – “Think Sessions” were created where team members can collaborate and participate
+- Meetings are run differently – “Think Sessions” were created where team members can

 - Leadership and staff communication is more transparent